“Wayward, vain, greedy, shallow, sly, cowardly, malignant”: Walt Whitman saw Trump Coming

 But sticking with the lighter side for now, his stupidly smirking attempt at banter with Japanese Prime Minister Sanae Takaichi—“Why didn’t you tell me about Pearl Harbor?”—well captures the obtuseness of the middle-school bully he was and is.

-Whitman’s poem excerpted above, and augmented by the great poet’s epochal “Song of Myself,” was an everyman’s tribute to his own —and our own—universal flaws.
+Whitman’s poem excerpted above, a cousin to the great poet’s epochal “Song of Myself,” was an everyman’s tribute to his own —and our own—universal flaws.
 But somehow across his two administrations Trump has come to publicly embody all the worst of the listed attributes.
-Norton read it like a sacred vow, at one point saying "eases" twice in a row for effect, knuckles clenched.
+Norton read it like a sacred vow, face to face with his television and broadcast audience.
+At one point saying "meanesss" twice in a row for effect, knuckles clenched.

 If you’ve been following Trump since his 2017 initial presidential trip to Asia, you recall his apparent mystification as to the Pearl Harbor monument that memorializes the infamous raid, even as it rests above the sunken, watery grave that was the USS Arizona.
 (It's a site long ranked as sacred, alongside the sites of Gettysburg, the Alamo, and September 11.)
 In their book A Very Stable Genius , two Washington Post Pulitzer Prize winners depicted Trump on that day asking accompanying General John Kelly “Hey, John, what’s this all about?
 What’s this a tour of?”